gugulet-hu/qself-docs/docs/reference/devices/index.md

 ## :material-cellphone: Mobile

 The mobile device used in the qSelf project needs to run the Android operating system; preferably the latest version.
-Most manufacturers add cruft to their devices, so the Pixel series is recommended for its focus on the pure Android.
+Most manufacturers add cruft to their devices, so the Pixel series is recommended for its focus on the pure Android experience.
 Furthermore, the Graphene-flavoured version of Android gives you more control of your privacy and device use compared to standard Android.
 The device should be unrooted, but with [Developer options](https://www.howtogeek.com/129728/how-to-enable-developer-options-menu-and-enable-and-usb-debugging-on-android/) enabled.
 This lets you use the Android Debug Bridge (ADB).

 To install Graphene, see their [user guide](https://grapheneos.org/install/) for instructions.